 Catalyst by Tutorials

-Take all of those great apps you’ve built on iOS and learn how to make them run well under macOS using the Catalyst framework.
-By Andy Pereira, Marin Bencevic & Nick Bonatsakis.
+Take all of those great apps you’ve build on iOS and learn how to make them run well under macOS using the Catalyst framework.
+By Nick Bonatsakis, Andy Pereira & Marin Bencevic.

 Who is this for?

 This book is for developers who have a good handle on building iOS apps and want to learn how to port those apps to run on macOS as well.